Zoomed Image

 Accessing Currencies and Exchange Rates

-Navigate to Financial > Depreciation Setup > Currencies and Exchange Rates:
+Navigate to Financial Setup > Financial and Depreciation > Currencies and Exchange Rates:

 Setting Up Your Home Currency

 Your home currency is defined in Admin > Settings.
-Ensure this currency exists in the currencies list and has an exchange rate of exactly 1.
-All other currencies are valued relative to the home currency.
+Make sure that currency also exists in this Currencies and Exchange Rates list with an exchange rate of exactly 1.
+All other currencies are valued relative to it.

 Warning: If your home currency does not have an exchange rate of 1, all financial calculations and reports will produce incorrect values.
 Verify this as part of your initial setup.